panushri25/emrQA/README.md

 Each row in the csv file has the following format:

 ```
-"dataset"  \t  "question templates"  \t  "logical for templates"  \t  "answer type" \t "sub-answer-type"
+"dataset"  \t  "question templates"  \t  "logical form templates"  \t  "answer type" \t "sub-answer-type"
 ```

-A brief explantion how they are used in the scripts,
+A brief explantion how following fields are used in `main.py`,

 ```
-dataset: The i2b2 challenge dataset annotations to be used for the templates.
-This field should be one of the following values, medications, relations, risk, smoking, obesity.
+dataset: The i2b2 challenge dataset annotations to be used for the templates in that row.
+This field should be one of the following values, medications, relations, risk, smoking or obesity.

 question templates: All the question paraphrase templates are provided as a string seperated by ##.

-logical form templates: The logical form template exper annotated for the question templates.
+logical form templates: The logical form template expert annotated for the question templates.

-answer type:
+answer type: The output type

 sub-answer-type:
 ```